arnorpetur/Mathematical_Analysis_III/README.md

 For Windows users the packages from above can be downloaded using [pip](https://pypi.org/project/pip/)

 Navigate to the template folder.
-Move the following folders from the Template folder to the root of your project:
+The following folders are in the template folder:

 * sagecell-extension
 * toggleblock-extension